Unmasking Degenerative Disc Disease: A Pathway to Active Living

 These discs are engineered to:

-Withstand immense amounts of stress.
-Function like a hinge, enabling increased range of motion and flexibility in the spine.
-Safeguard the spinal cord and its nerve roots.
+• It can withstand immense amounts of stress, function like a hinge, and enable an increased range of motion and flexibility in the spine.
+It also safeguards the spinal cord and its nerve roots.

 The structure of the discs is primarily composed of two layers: